sowmya-yalamarthi/Proposal_Dev/Proposal.md

     - create rest APIs for both of them
 - Develop three components for rent books,sell books and hand-out books
 - Create individual criterias for all the three components
-- This application should be able to manage appointments which may be accepted or rejected based on the books availbility.
+- As an admin,I must be able to manage appointments which may be accepted or rejected based on the books availbility.

 ## Acceptance criteria checklist:
 - User must be authorized in order to login to the Application